-Tuition and Fees
+Tuition

-Tuition for this course ranges from \$229.00 to \$514.00 (based on the package selected).
+Tuition for this coursework ranges from \$373.00 to \$603.00 (based on the package selected).
 Tuition includes all the online supplemental materials, completion certificate, technical support, and customer care support.

-Additional fees apply for course extensions, which are detailed in the Attendance Policy section of this catalog.
-Additional fees apply for final exam resets, which are detailed in the Procedure for Course Final Exam section of this catalog.
-Fees for course extensions or exam resets are not eligible for refund.
+Additional fees apply for course extensions, which are detailed in the Duration of Course Access sections of this catalog.
+Additional fees apply for additional final exam attempts, which are detailed in the Procedure for Course Final Exam section of this catalog.
+Fees for course extensions or additional final exam attempts are not eligible for refund.

-Proctor fees (if applicable), license exam fees and state licensing fees are paid to separate entities and are not included in tuition.
+Proctor fees (if applicable) license exam fees and state licensing fees are paid to separate entities and are not included in tuition.